SA’s intelligence chiefs at war as Muofhe fights back to clear his name

 Mava Scott, who speaks for Jafta and the SSA, had not returned messages at the time of publishing.

-This week, SSA domestic director-general, Adv Mahlodi Muofhe, slapped inspector-general of Intelligence, Dr Setlhomamaru Dintwe, with a strongly-worded lawyer’s letter, demanding his withdrawal of what appears “badly-timed smear” against him.
+This week, SSA domestic director-general, Adv Mahlodi Muofhe, slapped inspector-general of intelligence Dr Setlhomamaru Dintwe with a strongly-worded lawyer’s letter, demanding his withdrawal of what appears to be a “badly-timed smear” against him.

 Dintwe confirmed to TimesLIVE that Mongezi Ntanga, Muofhe’s lawyer, sent him the letter on Wednesday, in which Dintwe’s bona fides are questioned.